pgmodeler/pgmodeler/README.md

 Known Issues
 -----------

+* pgModeler is unusable in sandboxed Mac OS X installations.
+To workaround this issue you'll need to deactivate sandbox usage to run pgModeler properly.
+There is no planning to adapt this tool for sandbox feature in Mac OS X.
 * pgModeler can't be compiled in Microsoft Visual Studio due to use of some gcc/clang extensions.
 There is a work in progress to make the build possible but it is too early to tell if it'll be fully functional and merged to the official codebase.
 * Compiling the source using '-Wconversion' (disabled by Qt in its default) generates a lot of warnings.
 These warnings are harmless in 99% of times but we can't just ignore them but I don't plan to fix them in a near future (mail me for more details!
 It's a long history...).
 * pgModeler sometimes can crash during the export, import or validation process due to some threaded operations that, depending on size and arrange of the model, causes race conditions.